foundation-model-stack/fms-acceleration/plugins/mamba-cp/README.md

 ## Known Issues
 1. load balancing is removed given limited support on mamba cp implementation.
 This could lead to potential throughput drops for trainings using causal mask.
+2. Padding free and flash attention are not supported.